MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Devices.ServiceAnnouncement/New-MgServiceAnnouncementMessage.md

 ```

 ### -AttachmentsArchiveInputFile
-Input File for AttachmentsArchive (The zip file that contains all attachments for a message.)
+Input File for AttachmentsArchive (The zip file of all attachments for a message.)

 ```yaml
 Type: String